Unsere Lebensmittel verlieren Nährstoffe

 The answer is uncomfortable because it concerns our entire food system.

 For decades, plant varieties have been optimized for one thing — yield.
 Size.
 Appearance.
 Shelf life for long transport routes.
 Not for taste.
 Not for nutrient density.
-Not for what truly benefits us humans.
+Not for what really benefits us humans.

 Depleted soils.
-Intensive agriculture depletes the soil of minerals year after year — without sufficient replenishment.
+Intensive agriculture depletes the soil of minerals year after year — without adequate replenishment.
 What is missing in the soil cannot be absorbed by the plant.
 What the plant does not absorb is missing on our plate.

 What nutrient density really means